Get a free, no obligation personal loan quote with rates as low as 9.99%

 How To Keep A Car Warranty Valid

 It’s also important to understand that most warranties come with set guidelines that you need to follow in order to keep your warranty valid.
-Typically, both manufacturers warranties and extended warranties will come with stipulations that you need to take your vehicle to an authorized garage or repair shop.
+Typically, both manufacturer warranties and extended warranties will come with stipulations that you need to take your vehicle to an authorized garage or repair shop.
 Any repairs completed at a non-authorized garage will likely not be covered.

-Keeping Up With Maintenance
+Staying Up-To-Date With Maintenance

 Keeping up with the required maintenance is also another common guideline set by warranty providers.
 Generally speaking, you will need to make sure you regularly perform the following: